This article contains general information needed to smoothly transition for your move to Montreal Canada.

 In the city is one of the largest sea ports of the world, Port of Montreal, and the city is also home to Canadian Space Agency and the International Civil Aviation Organization among others.

-Montreal is a centre for film and entertainment as well, hosting the HQ of Alliance Films as well as different film studios and centers for numerous film festivals.
+Montreal is a center for film and entertainment as well, hosting the HQ of Alliance Films as well as different film studios and centers for numerous film festivals.

 One of the booming industries in the country is the video game industry.